srdantas/fortnight/README.md

 ___

 ### Operations
-- Create account, need name and document (like CPF)
+For using operations, need accounts for make it.
+For create account the API provides a endpoint for create account, with name and document (like CPF).

 - Deposit in exists account
 - Withdraw money
 - Transfer Money between accounts